 Specifically including Google My Business or Google Maps

 Another group of experts found it essential to explicitly acknowledge that the definition of Local SEO also needs to include either Google My Business features or Google Maps.
-I found these definitions interesting because there’s an implication of Google being the primary focus of Local SEO (though Bing, Yahoo, and local service directories/review sites also serve as search engines).
+I found these definitions interesting because there’s an implication of Google being the primary focus of Local SEO (though Bing, Yahoo, Apple Maps, and local service directories/review sites also serve as search engines).

 Local SEO = optimizing a business for optimal local search visibility, in both maps results and organic search through on-site optimizations (including content), GMB and other local signals such as reviews and links.— Niki Mosier (@nikers85) September 10, 2020

 Getting higher on google maps, and higher on google for the terms you want to show up for in your area.— Tim Brown (@timbrownmpls) September 11, 2020

 Local SEO is leveraging all of the unique SERP features and aspects of search impacted by geographic location to generate additional foot traffic, calls, site visits, appointments, bookings or purchases for your target business.— Jeremy Rivera (@JeremyRiveraSEO) September 10, 2020